-This function is used to give users more effectively use of BLOB data in a COBOL program.
-By using the DCI_BLOB_GET command you can quickly and efficiently access BLOB data using COBOL.
-When using the DCI_BLOB_GET command you must follow the rules listed below:
+This function enables users to more effectively use BLOB data in a COBOL program.
+By using the DCI\BLOB\GET command you can quickly and efficiently access BLOB data using COBOL.
+When using the DCI\BLOB\GET command you must follow the rules listed below:

-- The user's table must have a BLOB (long varchar/long varbinary) data type - Users cannot set the field with BLOB type in the COBOL FD - Users can only use the DCI_BLOB_GET command after the READ, READ NEXT or READ PREVIOUS command
+- The user's table must have a BLOB (long varchar/long varbinary) data type - Users cannot set the field with BLOB type in the COBOL FD - Users can only use the DCI\BLOB\GET command after the READ, READ NEXT or READ PREVIOUS command